 We learned last week that a trial is a test.
-It is an indicator… it shows US what our faith looks like… and in WHOM we have faith… ourselves or God!
+It is an indicator.
+It shows US what our faith looks like, and in WHOM we have faith!

 “If any of you lack in wisdom, let him ask of the giving God Who gives to everyone liberally and ungrudgingly without reproach or faultfinding, and it will be given to him”.

-You see, we had a rule in our family… if you did not do homework you could not play sports.
+Why was this “big trouble”?
+You see, we had a rule in our family, if you did not do homework you could not play sports.
 And Chris was all about sports!!!
 And we were all about being consistent!

-He would eventually come to his Daddy or me asking for help.
-Because we loved Christopher we would help him… but not do his work for him.
-When he was young that usually looked like helping him make a plan… and then sitting up late into the night until he got the project done.
+He would eventually come to his Daddy or me, often the night before a big project was due, asking for help.
+Because we loved Christopher we would help him.
+But we would not do his work for him.
+When he was young that usually looked like helping him make a plan and then sitting up late into the night until HE got the project done.

-God is our Heavenly Father… or Abba… Daddy!
+God is our Heavenly Father.
+Our Abba!
+Our Daddy!
 He loves us and wants to help us.